 Seek Legal Assistance Today

-If you would like your severance agreement reviewed or negotiated, seek legal assistance from the Law Office of Christopher Q. Davis.
+If you would like your severance agreement reviewed or negotiated, seek legal assistance from the Working Solutions Law Firm.
 We are pleased to announce the opening of our New Jersey office, located at 354 Eisenhower Pkwy Building 2 Suite 2775, Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.